 the social network would be integrated directly into the phone, making it even easier to use.

-So we have the option: We can achieve a couple of steps
+So here's our chance: We can achieve a couple of steps

 necessary to stop humanity from heading towards doom

 with a bit of innovative new thinking, excellent new